 Q10 What are your expectations of a spa experience?
 Please state why.

-ID: 2 I expect to feel relaxed and unwind and get a good customer service.
+ID: 2 I expect to feel relaxed and unwind and get good customer service.
 I believe that spas are all about good customer service.

 ID: 4 Escapism, to relax, to have fun.